blakewatson/htmlforpeople/src/07-adding-a-resume.md

 ---
-title: "Adding a resume"
+title: 'Adding a resume'
-summary: "Discover how to add structure to a webpage by building a digital resume in HTML."
+summary: 'Discover how to add structure to a webpage by building a digital resume in HTML.'
-permalink: "adding-a-resume/"
+permalink: 'adding-a-resume/'
+tags: chapter
-layout: "base.njk"
+layout: 'chapter.njk'
 ---

 # Adding a resume